crodrigoquero/C4Imaging/Workflow.States.Generic.Cat.Img.ByAspectRatio/README.md

 I would like to develop some more functions before moving to version 2:

+I have an [issue](../issues/59) that need to be removed in order to continue the development.

 - Send images in batches using zip files for parallel processing.
 - Develop other similar services to catalog images with other criteria and thus be able to generate a complete image categorization workflow as an example.
 - API for workflow control.